angarsky/diveintopython/learn/date.md

 print(date_string)
 ```

-## How to Get Today's Date from Datetime Module in Python
+## How to Get Current Date from Datetime Module in Python

 To get today's date in Python, you can use the `date` class from the `datetime` module along with the `today()` method.